okeysbytes/lightcap/README.md

 "case sensitive" they can quickly refer to this website for necessary explanations.
 Thereafter, they can return to the book, and continue with their reading.
-Remember, the goal is for the reader to become more familiar with computer programming by patiently reading a substantial chunk of the book.
+Remember, the goal is for the reader to become more familiar with computer programming by patiently reading a substantial chunk of the book, "A Peek into Java for Nigerian Teenagers.